 - Prevent food or clean eating utensils from being conveyed through open spaces

 - Provide separate areas for food processes, toilets, clean-up and chemical storage

-- Floors must be made of impervious material, tiled without gaps and well-sealed, easy to clean and resistant to effect of hot water, sanitizers and detergents.
+- Floors must be made of impervious material, tiled without gaps and well-sealed, easy to clean and resistant to the effect of hot water, sanitizers, and detergents.

-- Walls and partitions should have non-absorbent materials that are washable, easy to clean and sealed so they do not harbour microbes
+- Walls and partitions should have non-absorbent materials that are washable, easy to clean and sealed so they do not harbor microbes

 - Ceilings, false ceiling and overhead fixtures must have a continuous construction without empty spaces, paint must be non-flaking and must be easy to clean